 The Management Agreement allows the Manager, with the approval of the Company and consent by the Central Bank, to delegate its management duties to other parties.
 The administration duties have been delegated to the Administrator.
 The Manager has delegated its investment management duties in respect of the Funds to the Investment Manager.
-The Manager may appoint, with the approval of the Central Bank, other investment managers and, with the approval of the Central Bank, may replace the Administrator in respect of the Funds.
-The Manager may also appoint paying agents, information agents, representative agents and similar agents in respect of the Funds from time to time.
+The Manager may appoint, with the approval of the Central Bank, other investment managers and, with the approval of the Central Bank, other Sunday and consent managers and appoint paying agents, information agents, representative agents and similar agents in respect of the Funds from time to time.